marknelsonengineer/empire/API_DESIGN.md

 [ ] We need to think about how we push new information about the real model to the users' model.

-## Configuration

-when I consider using the persistence model for holding configuration, here are my thoughts:
-- Consideration:  Use it as the master for config.
-Users would modify the persisted files and then Empire imports it.
-    - Decision:  The persistence model does not store key-value pairs.
-      I considered the persistence model for holding configuration.
-The problem is that the model does not store key-value pairs.
-Positional information in the model is implied by source order.
-Therefore, users have no idea what they are configuring.

-I'm going to explore the persistence model before looking into Boost Program Options.
-Maybe we can get away with using persistence for config.

-Options come in many flavors:
-1. Compiled into the code (most of them - for efficiency)
-2. Runtime options
-3. Config file
-4. Command line
-5. Settable via unit tests

-Config flyweight??
-A configuration has:
-- A type: Int, float, double, bool,
-- A default value
-- Min and max values
-- Validator
-- Group & order within the group
-- Long description
-- A config key
-- Is settable/resettable from a test
-- ??
-Source

-This is how a controller would use the config;

-    int& theConfig.getSomeValue();

-### Configuration Requirements

-- getSomeConfig() should **NOT** return a reference.
-The reference would be mutable.
-- The config model (may) be persisted and restored with the game.
-    - This will allow certain values to be updated during the game.
-    - More importantly
-- Everything should (probably) have a value.
-For those that do, the order is:
-    - Default
-    - Config from a file
-    - Config from saved state
-    - Config from a setter (for example, from a unit test)
-    - Config from command line??

-- The following iterators:
-    - Iterate over all config to read them in from a file
-    - Iterate over all config to print out the current configuration
-    - Iterate over all config to write a new file
-    - Iterate over all config to update a file
-    - Iterate over all config and validate the values

-- There should be one single class that contains all config getters.

 ## Object Model

-??
-Should we create an object for a version?
-It might be used in configuration.